supercollider/supercollider/testsuite/sclang/lpc/README_LPC_TESTS.md

 unavoidable volume of error messages printed by the parser.
 It will be faster if you run via command-line or better (perhaps worse) yet by building a custom version that does not print error messages.

-* For unknown reasons, the interpreter will crash during some tests.
-This does not seem to affect the output in any way, but is annyoing and seems to mainly be caused by the high number of instructions being executed.
-The problem may be circumvented by running the crashing test method individually, or in extreme situations by forcing the test to run on only one alphabet at time by modifying the definition of that class's `alphabetStringLengths` field found in `initAlphabets`.

 * The caret character `^` cannot be tested with the lexer under the current state of sclang.
 This is because early termination through all levels of the